withastro/roadmap/proposals/0032-middleware-api.md

 export const onRequest = sequence(validation, auth);
 ```
-When working with many middlewares, it's important to understand the order of
+When working with many middlewares, it's important to understand the execution order.
-how the code is executed.

 Let's take the following code: